NONAME1103/Connect4/README.md

 For game rules visit: https://en.wikipedia.org/wiki/Connect_Four

-Recommended to run in terminal or command prompt (or Atom)
+Recommended to run in Atom (using platformio-ide-terminal package).
+Terminal or command prompt also work.

 ### Made with: